Adam's Rib (1949)

 Adam's Rib

-'Adam's Rib' is a romantic comedy made in 1949, directed by George Cukor and starring Katharine Hepburn and Spencer Tracy.
+'Adam's Rib' is a romantic comedy made in 1949, directed by George Cukor and starring Katharine Hepburn, Spencer Tracy and Judy Holliday.
 It is generally regarded as a classic and has been an inspiration for countless other films and television series about combative but sexually combustible couples.
-In 1992, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 When sweet, dizzy blonde Doris Attinger-played by the sensationally funny Judy Holliday, making her debut in the role that launched her meteoric career, is charged with the attempted murder of her two-timing husband Warren (Tom Ewell), proto-feminist attorney Amanda 'Pinkie' Bonner (Hepburn) agrees to defend her.
 But Amanda's husband, Adam 'Pinky' Bonner (Tracy), is the prosecuting attorney, and their courtroom battle quickly extends into the bedroom, hostilities aggravated by the attentions shown Amanda by smitten songwriter Kip (David Wayne), who composes 'Farewell, Amanda' in her honor (a song written by Cole Porter).